 General Program RequirementsIn order to be considered for this benefit program, you must be:

-- A Veteran with a service-connected disability of 10 percent or higher, obtain a memorandum rating of 20 percent or more from VA OR
+- A Veteran with a service-connected disability of 10 percent or higher, OR

 - A service-disabled active duty person who is awaiting discharge due to a medical condition and referred through a military Physical Evaluation Board.

 Reservists and National Guard members who are activated for Federal service OR who are disabled while on training status are considered Veterans.

 Commissioned Officers of the Public Health Service and National Oceanic and Atmospheric Administration are considered to be active duty members and Veterans, once discharged.

 Generally, in order to receive Veterans Affairs (VA) benefits and services the Veteran/Servicemember's character of discharge or service must be under other than dishonorable conditions (e.g., honorable, under honorable conditions, general).
 However, individuals receiving undesirable, bad conduct, and other types of dishonorable discharges may qualify for VA benefits depending on a determination made by VA.

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.

 Application ProcessTo complete an application, use VA Form 28-1900, "Disabled Veterans Application for Vocational Rehabilitation."
 You can download the form on the VA Forms page.
 You can also apply on-line through the eBenefits website.

 Program Contact Information

 For more information, visit the Veteran Benefits Administration (VBA) Fact Sheet page or the VR&E homepage.